tremor-rs/tremor-www-main/content/blog/LFX-Blog-Jigyasa.md

   "/binding/example/passthrough":
     instance: "passthrough"
 ```
+The above config receives `json` on stdin, sends it to Google Pub/sub service (and stdout) and writes the response received from Google Pub/sub (since `linked` is set to true) to stdout.
+At the same time, it also receives the messages for the configured subscription from Google pub/sub and writes those messages to stdout.

 Supported preprocessors, that can be configured in yaml file can be found here: [preprocessors](https://docs.tremor.rs/artefacts/preprocessors/).
 Supported postprocessors and more about it: [postprocessors](https://docs.tremor.rs/artefacts/postprocessors/).
 Supported codecs, that can be configured in yaml file can be found here: [codecs](https://docs.tremor.rs/artefacts/codecs/)

 ![Tremor Dot Diagram](/img/blog/LFX-blog-jigyasa/dot-diagram.png)